 Skip to content

-Do you want to know everything about plastic waste in the environment and in the oceans?
+Want to know all about plastic waste in the environment and in the oceans?
 Then you've come to the right place!
 No matter whether we are at the beach, in the city or in rural areas - our plastic waste is now everywhere!

 A single piece of plastic left behind in nature may seem so insignificantly tiny - but it can turn into a nightmare for the environment and wildlife.
 And unfortunately, it doesn't stop at just one piece of plastic.
 Between 4.8 and 12.7 million tons of plastic end up in the sea every year alone.1